IBE160/SG-Gruppe-Stavanger/docs/sprint-artifacts/tech-spec-epic-epic-1.md

 -   **Password Hashing:** Passwords must be securely hashed using a robust, industry-standard algorithm (e.g., bcrypt, scrypt) with appropriate salting.
 -   **Session Management:** User sessions must be securely managed via NextAuth.js, utilizing JWTs with proper signing, encryption, and expiry.
 -   **Data Protection:** All sensitive data (e.g., passwords, email addresses) in transit must be encrypted using HTTPS/TLS.
 Data at rest in the database should be adequately protected.
--   **Vulnerability Protection:** The system must be protected against common web vulnerabilities, including but not limited to XSS, CSRF, SQL Injection, and Brute Force attacks (e.g., rate limiting on login attempts).
+-   **Vulnerability Protection:** The system must be protected against common web vulnerabilities, including but not limited to XSS, CSRF, SQL Injection, and Brute Force attacks. **Distributed rate limiting will be implemented for authentication endpoints.**
 -   **Access Control:** Only authenticated and authorized users should be able to access protected resources.

 ### Reliability/Availability